bessszilard/Udacity-Self-Driving-Car-Engineer-Nanodegree-Program/Project-4-Behavioral-Cloning/README.md

 #### 1. Image preprocessing

 Proper image preprocessing is a vital step for a good result.
 Based on a [NVIDIA](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) group paper, I converted the RGB images to YUV color space.
 The YUV color space more similar to human vision than RGB [[1]](https://annals-csis.org/Volume_3/pliks/206.pdf).
 To reduce noise, I used 3x3 Gaussian filter, on the processed image.
-The input and the output image resolution was 320x160.
+The input and output image resolution was 320x160.
+Image preprocessing added to ```drive.py``` also.

-The cropping and the normalization was done in ```lambda_1``` layer.
+The cropping and the normalization were done in ```lambda_1``` layer.

 ![Original and preprocessed images](writeup_images/normal_preprocessed_image.png)